Master Schedule vs Milestone Schedule: What is Milestone Planning?

 Master Schedule

-• The detail level of a milestone schedule is lower than the detail level of a master schedule.
+• The detail level of a milestone planning is lower than master counterpart.

-• A milestone schedule includes major project milestones.
-Also, on the other hand, a master schedule is a summary-level project schedule that includes milestones, major deliverables, and work breakdown schedule components.
+• A milestone plan includes major project milestones.
+Also, on the other hand, a master counterpart is a summary-level project schedule.
+Hence, it is including milestones, major deliverables and work breakdown schedule components.

 Summary